MundyRepo/MuNDy/README.md

 Independent projects that emerged from MuNDy’s infrastructure and are usable on their own.
 * **[OpenRAND](https://github.com/msu-sparta/OpenRAND)**
-  Performance-portable, counter-based random number generation that is extremely simple to use.
+  Performance-portable, counter-based random number generation that is stupid simple to use.

-  * Designed for HPC applications
+  * Designed for to easily fit in GPU registers
+  * Makes reproducibility in spite of varied parallelism possible
   * Now used by HOOMD-Blue

 * **[mundy_mock_app](https://github.com/MundyRepo/mundy_mock_app)** /